Return to the main gate

 As we pagans already know, many of today's Christmas celebrations are rooted in pagan practices.
 And Santa isn't an exception.

-But there is also suggestion that the 8 reindeer plays pagan significance.
+The Holly KingThere is also suggestion that the 8 reindeer plays pagan significance.
 Just follow along here, it comes together in the end.
 Even in those ancient times the number 9 was an important spiritual number.
 9 witches often made up a coven.
 9 feet was the diameter of a perfect circle.
 And maybe that's why "the whole 9 yards"; which refers to the 9 yards of material for a Great Kilt worn by many Celtic highlanders is so important.
 When we think of Santa we think of Santa and his 8 tiny reindeer.
 And most people focus on the 8 reindeer.
 Well now add Santa.
 9 souls traveling through the winter sky to bring presents for the rebirth of the year.
 It's a stretch, but there are those who believe this is where the 8 reindeer got their start.

-How did Santa wind up in the North Pole.
-We can look to Norse mythology for that and the legend of the twin brothers the Holly King and Oak King.
 The Holly King lived way up North, where he could survive in the cold during the reign of his brother in the spring and summer.
 The Oak King who needed the warmth to survive, lived in the warm forests in the south and falls into sleep while his brother of the cold reigns over the world during the fall and winter months.

-Ancient pagan deities such as Befana (a gift-giving Roman goddess); the Holly King (a Celtic Winter god); and Thor and Tomte (Norse gods who, respectively, rode across the sky in a chariot drawn by goats and gave presents to children at the end of the year) have all fed into the Santa legend.
+Ancient pagan deities such as Befana (a gift-giving Roman goddess); the Holly King (a Celtic Winter god); and Thor and Tomte (Norse gods who, respectively, rode across the sky in a chariots drawn by goats and gave presents to children at the end of the year) have all fed into the Santa legend.

 In many of these early pagan legends, presents are given to children or young families to represent abundance and fertility.
 After all this is the time of the rebirth of the Sun.
 Presents were exchanged to honor that rebirth and to give wishes or hopes to the person receiving the gift for abundance and fertility in the coming year.
 Now don't assume that 'fertility' means giving birth to a child.
 Remember these people had to live off the earth and the crops they grew.
 They didn't have grocery stores on the corner to trot down to and buy food for their families.
 So in most cases the fertility was for the coming growing season.